Snort 3

 System Requirements

-Before installing Snort 3, ensure that your system meets the following requirements:
+Before installing Snort 3, you will need to ensure that your system meets the following requirements:

 • Operating System: Linux or Windows